commercialhaskell/stack/doc/GUIDE.md

 Stack has also been designed from the ground up to be user friendly, with an intuitive, discoverable command line interface.
-For many users, simply downloading Stack and reading `stack --help` will be enough to get up and running.
+For many users, simply downloading Stack and reading `stack --help` (or `-h`) will be enough to get up and running.
 This guide provides a more gradual tour for users who prefer that learning style.

 To build your project, Stack uses a project-level configuration file, named